cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 The following terms are used throughout this document to describe the blinding modification.

 - `G`: The standard base point.
 - `sk`: A signature scheme private key.
-For EdDSA, this is a a randomly generated private seed of length 32 bytes or 57 bytes according to {{RFC8032, Section 5.1.5}}
+For EdDSA, this is a randomly generated private seed of length 32 bytes or 57 bytes according to {{RFC8032, Section 5.1.5}}
   or {{RFC8032, Section 5.2.5}}, respectively.
 For {{ECDSA}}, `sk` is a random scalar in the prime-order elliptic curve group.